 HR - (high resolution) the high resolution embedded code that gives higher injector pulse width resolution than the standard B&G embedded code.

-Hz (Hertz) the measurement of the frequency of a cyclical event, it represent to number of times per second the cycle is completed.
+Hz (Hertz) - the measurement of the frequency of a cyclical event, it represents to number of times per second the cycle is completed.

 IAC - Idle Air Controller, though it term is sometimes used more generally, it usually refers to GM's stepper motor controller for additional idle air (and hence engine speed) during warm-up.